-If a child protection worker from the Ministry of Children and Family Development or a delegated agency contacts you or visits your home, this means that they think your child might be at risk and are looking into it.
+If a social worker from the Ministry of Children and Family Development or a delegated agency contacts you or visits your home, this means that they think your child might be at risk and are looking into it.
 This is part of the child protection process.
 (This is also called an investigation.)
 An investigation is very serious.
-It may result in the child protection worker taking your child from your home.
+It may result in the social worker taking your child from your home.

 You, your family, and your community have rights.
 The law says ministry should respect your child's family ties and Aboriginal identity.